-ACUS's FY 2020 budget request leaves vacant three allotted FTEs for additional legal and administrative support.
+ACUS's FY 2021 budget request leaves vacant two allotted FTEs for additional legal and administrative support.
 As in previous budget requests, these vacancies reduce the agency's total FTE count below the allotted 18.
-During FY 2020, ACUS anticipates 15 total FTEs while maintaining salaries and benefits at their current spending level.
+During FY 2021, ACUS anticipates 16 total FTEs while maintaining salaries and benefits close to their current spending level.
 This will be accomplished by backfilling naturally occurring senior-level vacancies (GS 13/14/15) with more junior-level attorneys (GS 9/11/12).
 Historically, this approach has worked well in controlling agency personnel costs while providing much-needed capacity for in-house research and project management.
-Use of personnel contracts rather than permanent staff to fill up to two of the total 15 FTE positions will generate additional savings and staffing-level flexibility.
+Use of personnel contracts rather than permanent staff to fill up to two of the total 16 FTE positions will generate additional savings and staffing-level flexibility.

-The FY 2020 request, unlike prior years, includes a separate line item for "contract office personnel" expected to fill up to two of the allotted FTE positions.
+The FY 2021 request includes a separate line item for "contract office personnel" expected to fill up to two of the allotted FTE positions.
 The money for this line item was repurposed from object classes 11 and 12.
 Therefore, the sum of these line items maintains parity with total salary and benefits costs in prior fiscal years.

-For FY 2020, ACUS requests a budget of \$1,600,000 for salary expenses associated with full-time employees (Object Class 11).
-This amount represents the projected cost for a total of 15 full-time positions including annual civil service cost-of-living salary increases and grade/step increases.
-Like all federal civilians in the Washington D.C. area, ACUS employees will receive a cost-of-living adjustment retroactive to January 2019 in accordance with Public Law 116-6.
-ACUS has not requested an overall increase in appropriation and this request assumes ACUS will absorb the cost of the across-the-board salary adjustment within the requested appropriation.
+For FY 2021, ACUS requests a budget of \$1,750,000 for salary expenses associated with full-time employees (Object Class 11).
+This amount represents the projected cost for a total of 16 full-time positions, including annual civil service cost-of-living salary increases and grade/step increases.
+Like all federal civilians in the Washington D.C. area, ACUS GS-employees received a cost-of-living adjustment in January 2020 in accordance with Public Law 116-93.

-A total of \$432,000 is budgeted for personnel benefits during FY 2020 (Object Class 12).
+A total of \$482,000 is budgeted for personnel benefits during FY 2021 (Object Class 12).
 Personnel benefits are a direct function of the amount of budgeted salary/wages and inclusive of transit subsidy.

-2. Research, Consulting, and Professional Services (Object Class 25)
+2. Research, Consulting, and Professional Services

+(Object Class 25)